Time-Off Benefits & Leave Plans (Chapter 5)

 Terms and Conditions of Sick Leave Use

 Paid sick leave is based on your regular rate of pay.
 The length of paid sick leave to which you are entitled for a certified illness or injury will depend upon the number of days of sick leave you have available.
 Please note the following:

 - Sick leave covers an absence due to non-job-related accidents or medical conditions (workers' compensation benefits apply in the case of a job-related accident or illness).

-- A staff member is entitled to charge up to forty hours of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of someone in the staff member's immediate family or household, who is regularly dependent on her/his care, requires the staff member's absence from work.
+- A staff member is entitled to charge up to forty (40) hours of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of a staff member's child, spouse, parent, or parent of a spouse who is regularly dependent on his/her care requires the staff member's absence from work.
 A medical statement may be required for approval.

 - If possible, you should schedule medical or dental appointments outside of regular work hours.
 If this is impractical, check with your supervisor in advance about adjusting your work schedule.
 Sick leave may be used for doctor, dentist, and other medical appointments which cannot be scheduled outside of work hours.